sgammon/rules_graalvm/docs/components.md

 > [!IMPORTANT]
 > If you declare `components`, make sure to declare the full set you need, including any that may be installed in the base distribution.

+### Component dependencies

+For components which ship with GraalVM, component dependencies are managed on behalf of the developer.
+For example, installing the `js` component will automatically install the `icu4j` and `regex` components, which the `js` component depends on.

+For components which are not recognized, the rules fall back to calling `gu` directly.

 ### After-install actions

 With certain GraalVM components or project configurations, you may need to run post-installation actions with the GraalVM Updater tool (`gu`):